denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 (who often trace the machinations of power through discourse, on the level of representation), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
-In presenting a media history through primary sources on early development of Turing machines, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
+In presenting a media history through primary sources on the early development of Turing machines, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
 I conclude by arguing that Turing machines were anticipated not by the Babbage calculator alone, but also through a series of advances in communications, word processing, and media storage.
 A notion of text (as opposed to number) is hence "baked into" the system.

 ### Chapter 3: Laying Bare the Device